runtimeverification/komet/src/tests/integration/data/soroban/contracts/test_storage/README.md

-A quick example of a contract that can be ran with `ksoroban test`
+A quick example of a contract that can be ran with `komet test`

 You will need to have the stellar cli utils installed: https://developers.stellar.org/docs/build/smart-contracts/getting-started/setup